Not accepting applications at this time

-The Center for the Study of Ethnicity, Race and Immigration (CSERI) will award a number of graduate fellowships for research expenses (including travel) undertaken in the Spring and Summer of 2020.
+The Center for the Study of Ethnicity, Race and Immigration (CSERI) will award a number of graduate fellowships for research expenses (not including travel) in the Spring and Summer of 2021.

 Students may receive grants of up to $1,500 for research expenses.
 All full-time Penn graduate students enrolled in any school whose research focuses on social science approaches to race, ethnicity or immigration in the United States or in other countries are eligible to apply.
 CSERI research support may be combined with funding from other programs.